tedsuo/nodicorn/README.md

 ##To Do

 Currently unicorn-handler only handles unicorns on tcp ports, and not unicorns on unix sockets.
-I hope to add unix sockets in the next version.
+I hope to add unix sockets in node 0.42 or greater.